breeder88/visproject/README.md

   - SRIVATHSAN GOMADAM RAMESH,
   - ABHINANDAN BAIREDDY

-which parts are your code, which parts are libraries, and so on.
-The README must contain URLs to your project websites and screencast videos

 ### Project code and data is located in the ProjectCode directory.
 ### Older assignments are stored in the PeerFeedback directory.
 ### Full sized scans of brainstorm sketches are in the BrainstormSketches directory.